-Introduction to Exercise Physiology • 3 credits
+Exercise Physiology • 3 credits

-research as applied to exercise physiology and physical fitness.
+A survey of the scientific principles and research as applied to exercise physiology and physical fitness.
 Areas of emphasis will include the muscular system, cardiovascular and pulmonary responses to exercise, measurement of energy, environmental and other influences on performance and the examination of fitness training.
 The course provides a basis for the study of physical fitness and athletic training.